-- To Resolved, if the validation tests demonstrate that the Epic sub-features comply with their specified requirements.
-The Epic ticket is assigned to the Project Manager, to coordinate any additional required work. - Back to Scheduled, if tests demonstrate problems in the implementation.
+- To Pending Release, if the validation tests demonstrate that the Epic sub-features comply with their specified requirements.
+The Epic ticket is assigned to the Project Manager, to coordinate any additional required work. - Back to Implementing, if tests demonstrate problems in the implementation.
 Sub-features are assigned back to the corresponding developer.
 The Epic ticket is assigned to the Project Manager.

-In the Resolved state, the Project Manager coordinates any required post-development work in the sub-features, like merging to the final branch, etc. This is also the state where reviews and quality control can be introduced.
+In the Pending Release state, the Project Manager coordinates any required post-development work in the sub-features, like merging to the final branch, etc. In general, all remaining activities necessary to finalize the activity should be performed while in this state.
+This could involve the creation of a release branch, the deployment in production, documentation updates, etc.

+This is also the state where reviews and quality control can be introduced.